quasarframework/quasar/docs/src/pages/quasar-cli/developing-pwa/configuring-pwa.md

 More info: [PWA Checklist](https://developers.google.com/web/progressive-web-apps/checklist)

 ::: danger
-Do not run [Lighthouse](https://developers.google.com/web/tools/lighthouse/) on your development build.
-The development build is not optimized and does not contain a true Service Worker.
+Do not run [Lighthouse](https://developers.google.com/web/tools/lighthouse/) on your development build because at this stage the code is intentionally not optimized and contains embedded source maps (among many other things).
 :::